GLEAM: A Multimodal Imaging Dataset and HAMM for Glaucoma Classification: Experiments and Results

 \subsubsection{Component Ablation}

 Ablation studies are conducted to disentangle the contributions of the MCGA module and the MAE mechanism.
 As shown in Tab. \ref{tab:Table 3}, both components independently enhance model performance across multiple metrics.
 MCGA shows relatively stronger improvements in AUROC, indicating its role in refining discriminative feature representations and reducing irrelevant activations.
 Our MAE provides more noticeable gains in accuracy and F1-Score, suggesting improved robustness and generalization through representation learning.
 When integrated, the two modules complement each other and deliver the best overall performance, highlighting their synergistic effect.
+Notably, our MCGA module alone outperforms other attention-based methods (MHCA and DRIFA-Net), and our MAE mechanism alone also achieves better performance than other MAE-based baselines, further verifying the superiority and rationality of each component's design.